KaoutherM/KaoutherM.github.io/_pages/about.md

 [//]: # "Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder."

 Welcome!
-I am a Postdoctoral Researcher at the [VITA](https://www.epfl.ch/labs/vita/) Lab, [EPFL](https://www.epfl.ch/en/), working under the supervision of [Prof. Alexandre Alahi](https://people.epfl.ch/alexandre.alahi?lang=en).
-My research focuses on leveraging deep learning and multimodal data to advance autonomous vehicle technologies.
-I specialize in representation learning, cross-domain generalization, and am increasingly exploring the fascinating field of video understanding.
+I am an Assistant Professor at Télécom Paris, working on research at the intersection of deep learning, generative models, and autonomous systems.
+My work focuses on leveraging large-scale multimodal data, representation learning, and cross-domain generalization to advance autonomous vehicle intelligence.
+I am also increasingly exploring video understanding and its applications to dynamic scene modeling.

+Before joining Télécom Paris, I was a Postdoctoral Researcher at the [VITA](https://www.epfl.ch/labs/vita/) Lab, [EPFL](https://www.epfl.ch/en/), working under the supervision of [Prof. Alexandre Alahi](https://people.epfl.ch/alexandre.alahi?lang=en).
 I earned my Ph.D. in 2021 from Sorbonne University, France, where I conducted research on Deep Learning for Motion Prediction at the [RITS Lab](https://team.inria.fr/rits/), [INRIA Paris](https://www.inria.fr/en/inria-paris-centre).

 [//]: # "Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically."
 [//]: # "Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them."